Make sure your recycling bins and boxes are out at the kerbside before 7am on the morning of your collection day.

 - Metal: crisp packets; sweet wrappers; metallic gift wrap

-- Paper: cardboard; metallic gift wrap; greeting cards; brown paper; books; shredded paper (this can cause litter, so use your blue bin instead)
+- Paper: cardboard; gift wrap; greeting cards; brown paper; shredded paper.
+(However, all of these items can be recycled using your blue lidded bin instead)

-- Glass: broken jars and bottles; glass window panes; lightbulbs; glass ovenware e.g. Pyrex
+- Glass: all broken jars and bottles; glass window panes; lightbulbs; glass ovenware e.g. Pyrex

 - Clothes: duvets; pillows

 You can order a second black box, or separate your recycling into open carrier bags (not black bags) and place next to your black box.

 Blue lidded plastic bottle and cardboard bin